mplx/jennifer-lang/docs/libraries/index.md

   purpose; non-blocking use composes with `spawn`.
 - Network I/O (TCP + UDP sockets, DNS lookups) -> `net`.
   Blocking calls, same spawn-composition story as `fs`.
-The constrained `jennifer-tiny` binary returns friendly "use the default `jennifer`" errors; the network stack lives only in the standard-Go binary.
+The **stock** `jennifer-tiny` binary returns friendly "use the default `jennifer`" errors because it ships no network driver - a build choice, not a TinyGo limitation; a tiny build with a network stack runs `net` too.
 - Regular expressions over `string` -> `regex`.
 RE2
   syntax (Go's `regexp` engine); implicit LRU cache.
 Pure string processing, no other library dependencies.